sweemeng/jubilant-octo-umbrella/README.md

 10. Deployment process

-a) kubectl apply -k kubernetes
+- kubectl apply -k kubernetes
-b) kubectl get pods
+- kubectl get pods
-c) kubectl logs pods-id-manually-copied
+- kubectl logs pods-id-manually-copied
-d) kubectl scale deployment apps --replicas=5
+- kubectl scale deployment apps --replicas=5

 Bonus

 11. `section_two/cronjob.yaml`
 12. A few thing i will do better

-a) Add monitoring on the cluster, maybe something with opentelemetry
+- Add monitoring on the cluster, maybe something with opentelemetry
-b) Use secret, i would think a proper secret store like vault might be a good idea
+- Use secret, i would think a proper secret store like vault might be a good idea
-c) Limit access to cluster, only system use can deploy e.g CI system
+- Limit access to cluster, only system use can deploy e.g CI system